hyplabs/highstreet-island/README.md

+# Highstreet Island
+Animated island for Highstreet Splash Page.

+## Development

+1. `yarn start`
+2. `cd example; yarn start` (may have to run `yarn install` first)
+3. View the island at `localhost:1234`

+## Deployment

+The `site` folder sets up a viewport responsive animation with transparent background that can be easily iframed.

+Set `yarn build; cd site; yarn install; yarn build` as the build command if deploying to Netlify, etc.

+You can also deploy as a package via `npm publish`.

 # TSDX React User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.